benbrastmckie/VSCodium/README.md

 Instead of working in the terminal, you can open the "Explorer" tab in VSCodium on the top left, navigating to the directory containing `settings.json`.
 You may need to turn on hidden files by right-clicking in the menu and selecting "Show Hidden Files".
 VSCodium should automatically detect that this is a tracked directory.
-You can then open the "Source Control" tab on the top left to commit changes, pushing commits up to your repository.
+You can then open the "Source Control" tab on the top left to commit changes, pushing commits up to your repository by clicking 'Sync'.

 ## [Version Control](#Table-of-Contents)